 In a normal operating state, the application is connected to the primary and optionally to its replica.
 The load balancer handles the connection and defines the role for each node.

 When the primary database fails, the platform updates the roles.
 The replica is promoted to the primary role, and the primary load balancer redirects traffic to the new primary.
 In the meantime, the system begins recovery of the failed node.
+The former read-replica connection remains unavailable until replica recovery completes.

 When the failed node recovers or a new node is created, it assumes the replica role.
 The previously promoted node remains the primary, streaming the WAL (write-ahead log) to its replica.
+The read-replica connection becomes available again.

 The new replica is created in a new availability zone to help protect against an availability zone outage.